Key Takeaways

 You don't need a massive tech stack to start improving product experience.
 Here are the tools most teams find genuinely useful:

-For understanding user behavior:
+For understanding customer behavior:

 For product data management: AtroPIM, Akeneo, Contentserv, and Pimcore are all covered in detail in Section 8, including what each one specifically brings to product experience.
 Start there to find the right fit for your team.

-For user research and feedback:
+For customer research and feedback:

-• Dovetail — a research repository for organizing and analyzing qualitative feedback from interviews, surveys, and support tickets.
+• Dovetail — a research repository for organizing and analyzing qualitative feedback from customer interviews, surveys, and support tickets.

-The goal isn't to collect tools — it's to understand your users well enough to make their experience noticeably better.
+The goal isn't to collect tools — it's to understand your customers well enough to make their experience noticeably better.
 A team that deeply uses two tools will outperform a team that barely uses ten.

 Rated 0/5 based on 0 ratings